 The research was conducted in collaboration with 38 researchers worldwide, including the Max Planck Institute in Göttingen, Germany, University of Durham, Harvard Medical School, State University of New York at Buffalo, King Abdulaziz University, Saudi Arabia, and the University of the West of England.

-Tina Houlihan, Chief Executive of the charity RP Fighting Blindness, said: "We are delighted that our support has enabled the group to publish these important findings in Nature Communications.
+Tina Houlihan, Chief Executive of the charity Retina UK, said: "We are delighted that our support has enabled the group to publish these important findings in Nature Communications.
 We look forward to seeing the development of this work through our newly awarded grant, which will allow Professor Lako and the team to further understand the mechanisms underlying this type of RP and progress towards the targeted treatment strategies our community needs.

-Fight For Sight, the European Research Council, RP Fighting Blindness and the Medical Research Council all helped fund the research.
+Fight For Sight, the European Research Council, Retina UK and the Medical Research Council all helped fund the research.

 For further information and to request interviews please contact Simon Moore, Press Officer at the University of Leeds, on +44(0)113 34 38059 or firstname.lastname@example.org.

 The paper, "Disrupted alternative splicing for genes implicated in splicing and ciliogenesis causes PRPF31 retinitis pigmentosa", is online here: https://www.nature.com/articles/s41467-018-06448-y

 Main image: 'Human eye with blue iris', by Macroscopic Solutions.

 This article was amended to update the name of charity RP Fighting Blindness to its new name Retina UK.